bbauska/UofM-Intro-HTML5/README.md

   style="border: 2px solid #000000; width:40%" />
 </p>

-One of the things that I&apos;'m constantly talking about in my courses is accessibility.
-The things is that I&apos;'ve come to realize is that I can talk about this as much as I want but it&apos;'s really up to me to show to you why it&apos;'s so important for you to make the Web as accessible as possible for others.
+One of the things that I&apos;m constantly talking about in my courses is accessibility.
+The things is that I&apos;ve come to realize is that I can talk about this as much as I want but it&apos;s really up to me to show to you why it&apos;s so important for you to make the Web as accessible as possible for others.

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->